airbytehq/airbyte/docs/integrations/sources/alpha-vantage.md

 - (optional) `interval`: The time-series data point interval.
 Defaults to 1 minute.
 - (optional) `Adjusted?`: Whether the `intraday` endpoint should return adjusted data.
 Defaults to `false`.
+- (optional) `outputsize`: The size of the time series to retrieve.
+Defaults to `compact`, which returns the last 100 data points. `full` returns the full history.

 ## Changelog